What is the Higher Level Skills Funding Program?

 How To Apply

 Step 1: Enrolment Enquiry – To let us know that you are interested in studying the Certificate III in Early Childhood Education and Care complete an Enquiry Form online.
-We will assess your eligibility for Certificate 3 Guarantee funding.
+We will assess your eligibility for Higher Levels Skills Funding.
 Once we have received this form and confirmed eligibility we will send you an information regarding your course.
 You will be required to send back a confirmation that you would like to go ahead training with us.

 Step 2: Complete Induction course – You will be sent a link to log into our Student Management System Axcelerate to complete our online induction course.
 During this induction you will be given in depth information about your course and Building Futures Education.
 Once this is complete you will be sent the online enrolment form.

 Step 3: Commence Training – You will be enrolled into the Nationally Recognised Course you have chosen with Building Futures Education and you can commence your training.